 - #NUM! – This error occurs when the supplied argument of the SQRT function is a negative value.

 - The SQRT function can be used with multiple functions like ABS, ROUND, etc. depends on the result you want.

 - There is no way to square a number and the result is of a negative number, hence the square root of a negative number doesn’t exist.

 You can download this Square Root Function Excel Template here – Square Root Function Excel Template

-This has been a guide to Square Root Function in Excel.
-Here we discuss the Square Root Formula and How to use the Square Root Function in Excel along with practical examples and downloadable excel template.
+This has been a guide to Square Root in Excel.
+Here we discuss How to use the Square Root Function in Excel along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –